Game-Dev-Network/work/README.md

 ### Deciding the primary category

 You'll need a few different pieces of information to submit your posting.
 Firstly you'll need to decide which primary category your posting falls into.
-We have separate registries for each category, roughly matching the Game Dev Network roles.
+We have separate indices for each category, roughly matching the Game Dev Network roles.
 At present, the posting should fall into one of the following primary categories:

 * 3D Modeller
 * Artist